-With the value of training from business to business understood, the next question lies in why video instruction is recommended over traditional text or manuals.
+With the value of training videos from business to business understood, the next question lies in why video instruction is recommended over traditional text or manuals.

 Video commercials are some of the best ways to engage with potential consumers, but how do they hold up in education?
 In a comparison study of video-based study versus text-based study, it was apparent that videos did help improve the understanding of students.
 Furthermore, this particular study evaluated students learning a foreign language, a subject in which is not only complex but difficult for general audiences.
 Therefore, if something as complex as learning a language can be easily conveyed through video, then so can the applications and uses for your product.